Sh1ro002/WebsiteAssignment/README.txt

 number device is considered to have tablet dimensions used min width 960 for laptop/desktop as is stanard practice because those dimensions and above are classified to be that and no tablet would have that kind of resolution

+code for button click effect was done with the help from this lesson: https://www.w3schools.com/css/css3_buttons.asp